MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-02-29-creating-the-perfect-modding-language.md

 date: 2024-02-29 12:00:00 +0100
 ---

-Inspired by the wise words of grug from the legendary article [The Grug Brained Developer](https://grugbrain.dev/):

 # complexity _very_, _very_ bad

-I'm very aware how pretentious I can come across by calling something that I created "perfect", but I hope that I will be able to get across why it is perfect to _me_, and _for my specific criteria_.
+These wise words from the legendary article [The Grug Brained Developer](https://grugbrain.dev/) captures the spirit of this modding language perfectly.

 grug is a modding language that was designed and created alongside the writing of this article, and is founded on two modding observations: